Nationwide Service on All UPS Equipment

 what is an uninterruptible power supply

-What Is a UPS?
+What Is a UPS System?

 How Does a UPS Work?

-Depending on the size and technology of the unit, a UPS is capable of protecting a single computer up to an entire data center.
-Essential for mission-critical environments, a UPS keeps computer systems and IT equipment safe and operational during a power loss until generators can be activated or protected devices such as servers and network components can be properly shut down, preventing loss of data and work-in-progress.
-In addition to delivering backup power during a utility failure, UPSs also afford varying degrees of protection against other damaging power problems, including voltage sags, surges, brownouts, line noise, frequency variations, overvoltage conditions, and switching transients and harmonic distortion.
+Depending on the size and technology of the unit, a UPS can protect a single computer up to an entire data center.
+Essential for mission-critical environments, a UPS keeps computer systems and IT equipment safe and operational during a power loss until generators can be activated or protected devices, such as servers and network components, can be properly shut down.
+This helps prevent lost data while saving work-in-progress.

 Types of UPS Systems